MSGC hands-on workshops

 Workshops are nine hours of training, over a Friday evening and Saturday, plus a brief home project.
 Participants who have completed all required tasks receive a $200 stipend.
 The travel to in-person workshops is reimbursed (including hotel if traveling from out of town) and meals are provided.
 Each workshop can accommodate about 10 students, unless otherwise specified.
 MSGC will arrange all hotel rooms and meals during the workshop.

 Astronomy, led by the Montana Learning Center at Canyon Ferry.
 Students will learn to use advanced telescopes to take their own night-sky data and transform it into beautiful images.
-Date: October 6-7, 2023.
-Deadline has passed and recipients notified.
+Date: October 11-12, 2024.
+Applications closed.

 Enzyme Interactions using Lactose and Lactose Intolerance, led by Dr. Christa Merzdorf.
 Students will learn about enzyme functions under a variety of conditions using lactose and the enzyme lactase.
 Takes place at Montana State University.
-Date: March 22-23rd.
-Cancelled due to low applicant numbers.
-Please look for this to be held in Fall 2024.
+Dates: October 25-26, 2024.
+Applications due October 11th, 2024.

 Remotely Piloted Aircraft: Making Maps, led by Jeremy Crowley and Bart Bauer of the Autonomous Aerial Systems Office at University of Montana.
-Takes place in Great Falls.
-This round is only for students at Aaniiih Nakoda College, Blackfeet Community College, Fort Peck Community College, Great Falls College MSU, Salish Kootenai College, and University of Providence.
 Students will learn about imagery collections, data processing and map creation using drones.
-Date: April 13-14.
+Date: TBA.
 Applications closed.

 Monitoring invasive plant species using drones (sUAS)- and ground-based measurements, led by Megan Poulette and Matt Prinkki.
 Takes place at Rocky Mountain College in Billings.
 Students will learn about invasive species, ecosystem impacts, grass identification and the use of sUAS in remote sensing.
-Date: April 12-13th.
-Local MSU-Billings and Rocky Mountain College students only - Saturday sack lunch provided.
-Applications close Thursday, April 11 at 5:00 pm.
+Date: TBA.
+Applications closed.

 Ants: Ecosystem Engineers, led by Joe Eason.
 Takes place at University of Montana - Western in Dillon.
 Students will learn and observe ant behavior and how they affect ecosystems.
-Date: April 26-27th.
-Applications due April 16.
+Date: TBA.
+Applications closed.

 Application information